 It is a word that describes the deeper and most important role of a leader.

 The job of a leader is not driving performance and helping people survive at work, but to help people thrive.
 It is calling people to a higher level of work and living.
 When they do this they know they can expect continued growth and improvement in performance and behavior.
-And instead of being forced, it is self-directed.
+Instead of being forced, it is self-directed.

-It is very evident in every aspect of our lives, that our potential cannot be unleashed on our own.
+It is very evident in every aspect of our lives that our potential cannot be unleashed on our own.
 Someone must help.
 We all need a person or a group of people in our lives that activate us.
 People who bring out the best in us through support, energy, perspective, validation, encouragement, and accountability.

 Activating others is also a fundamental activity that increases our quality of living.
 It gets to the true core of who we are as humans and the character that, when demonstrated, gives us a sense of satisfaction far greater than any extrinsic reward.
 Do you remember that deep internal feeling of satisfaction and intrinsic gratification you received the last time you helped someone and didn’t expect anything in return?